GM Futurliner: Parade of Progress

+Mechanical

+The original powertrain for the Futurliners was a four-cylinder diesel coupled to a four-speed manual transmission, giving the vehicles a top speed of approximately 40 mph.

+When the Parade of Progress resumed in 1953, the Futurliners were refurbished by fitting a six-cylinder, 302 cubic-inch engine, along with a four-speed automatic transmission and gear splitter; a metal roof was added to the glass cabin and air conditioning was fitted to reduce heat.
+The air conditioning units were manufactured by Frigidaire.

+The driver's seat is centrally mounted at the front of the cab, with the driver's eyes at approximately 10 ft above road level, and the cab has room for two passengers.
+The 302 cuin six cylinder gasoline engine refitted in 1953 had a rated output of 145 hp and 262 lbft of torque at 1,400 RPM, with a compression ratio of 7.5:1.

 List of Futurliners

 The following table lists the original displays and the current status of the units.
 The three vehicles listed as unknown under Fate does not mean that they no longer exist but rather that the identity of some of the existing Futurliners has not been matched to their original display.
 Changes in some of the displays also makes it difficult to trace the lineage of some of the buses.

 There are still two Futurliners unaccounted for.